AsherTeo/Airbnb-Price-Prediction-/README.md

 ## 1) Target Variable (Price):

--Checked minimum and maximum values for outliers.
+- Checked minimum and maximum values for outliers.
--Outliers capped at 99th percentile to prevent skewed predictions.
+- Outliers capped at 99th percentile to prevent skewed predictions.

 ## 2) Feature Selection and Transformation:
   **Numerical Features:**